Articles of the Scandinavian Society of Anaesthesiology and Intensive Care Medicine

-A report by The ACTA Committee on matters, activities and plans concerning the editing, publishing and managing of ACTA.
+- A report by The ACTA Editor-in-chief on matters, activities and plans concerning the editing, publishing and managing of ACTA.

-At The General Assembly the Full Members have one vote and are eligible for The Board.
-Associate Members and Honorary Members (unless also Full Members) have no voting powers and are not eligible for the Board.
+At the General Assembly, the Full Members have one vote.
+Associate Members and Honorary Members (unless also Full Members) have no voting powers.

 Voting can take place by proxy according to a written power of attorney.
 Each member may, however, only hold 5 powers of attorney.

 All members have the right to speak at The General Assembly.